New Jersey cannot wait any longer

 support requiring investments using state and federal dollars to take into account resiliency measures to address changing climate conditions.
 (Climate Integrity)

-LEARN ABOUT NEW YORK STATE's $4.2 BILLION FUND
+EXAMPLE: LEARN ABOUT NEW YORK STATE's $4.2 BILLION FUND

-▪ $1.1 Billion for Restoration and Flood Risk Reduction
+- $1.1 billion for Restoration and Flood Risk Reduction

-▪ $650 Million for Water Quality Improvement and Resilient Infrastructure
+- $650 million for Water Quality Improvement and Resilient Infrastructure

-▪ $1.5 Billion for Climate Change Mitigation
+- $1.5 billion for Climate Change Mitigation, including

-▪ $300 Million for other projects
+- $300 million for other projects

 Event: Learn about Hoboken’s innovative approach and comprehensive strategy to tackling the challenges of heavy rainfall, with Caleb Stratton, Assistant Business Administrator & Chief Resilience Officer for the City of Hoboken.
 Watch the event here >>